sampsyo/bril/code/test.md

 v17: int = add v13 v16; #a=a+x*x
 a: int = id v17;
 ```
 Assuming the cost of `x=y+z` was `c` we reduced the computation in the program by `(n-1)*c`.
-To benchmark this, we timed our optimized version:
+To benchmark this, we timed our optimized version using [hyperfine](https://github.com/sharkdp/hyperfine) which helps set warmup times (for warming up the cache) and number of execution runs to perform:
 ```
-time ts2bril codemotion1.ts | loopReduce | brili

-real    0m0.844s
-user    0m1.314s
-sys    0m0.122s
+hyperfine --warmup 1 'brili < opt_codemotion'

+Time (mean ± σ):     163.8 ms ±   3.2 ms
 ```
-to the unoptimized version of the code:
+The unoptimized version of the code yields:
 ```
-time ts2bril codemotion1.ts | brili

-real    0m0.781s
-user    0m1.218s
-sys    0m0.105s
+hyperfine --warmup 1 'brili < orig_codemotion'

+Time (mean ± σ):     216.8 ms ±   4.5 ms
 ```
-It is evident that we have slowed down the program.
-We have become the monsters we set out to defeat.